How to Control Indoor Humidity | Ideal Humidity Level in House

 - Use an inexpensive hygrometer to measure relative humidity levels inside the home and try to keep it between 30 and 50 percent.
 Anything higher than 55% relative humidity is uncomfortable and can cause deleterious effects to your home.

 - Inspect and clean gutters and downspouts every 3 months or so.
 Consider investing in downspout extenders to direct water away from the home.
-Click here for more tips for keeping water out of your basement.
+Click here for more tips for keeping water out of your basement for ideal indoor humidity control.

 - Make sure your air conditioning drain pans are in good working order and that the drain line is clear.
 A good way to keep the drain line clear of algae and other obstructions is to periodically pour about a half cup of white vinegar down, topped off with a little warm water.
 If there is a big clog, you will need to use a wet-dry vac or call your local HVAC contractor to clear it out for you.
 Learn more about air conditioning maintenance here.

 - Condensation on windows, HVAC systems, pipes, and walls are clear symptoms of high humidity.
-Dry the surfaces as soon as you can and try to locate the source.
+Dry the surfaces as soon as you can and try to locate the source to avoid future indoor humidity problems.

 - Make sure your appliances, like HVAC systems, clothes dryers, and stoves are venting outdoors properly.
-Combustion appliances produce vapor that needs to be vented outdoors.
+Combustion appliances produce vapor that needs to be vented outdoors to support ideal indoor humidity levels.
 During your next HVAC tune-up, make sure your technician verifies proper ventilation.

 - Consider investing in a whole-home humidification system.
 These built-in humidifiers and dehumidifiers will measure the relative humidity in your home for you and add or take away moisture in order to meet the desired humidity level.
 Since they are connected to your plumbing and drainage system, there is no need to add or take away water.
 It’s all done for you.